 Norman F. Klick, Jr.

-Norman has advised and represents numerous high-profile clients, including professional athletes, a Grammy Award-winning rock band, a very well known rap artist and an NFL starting quarterback.
-Norman acts as general counsel for Proehlific Park, a youth center created by NFL superstar, former Carolina Panther and two-time Super bowl winner Ricky Proehl.
+Norman has also advised and represents numerous high-profile clients, including professional athletes, a Grammy Award-winning rock band, NFL players and an internationally known rap artist.
+Norman also acts as general counsel for Proehlific Park, a youth center created by NFL superstar, former Carolina Panther, and two-time Super Bowl winner Ricky Proehl.
 Retained as the primary legal counsel at the onset, Norman assisted in the creation of Proehlific Park and remains actively involved in its operation and mentoring disadvantaged youth.